Roger Stone Indictment Raises More Big Questions About Russia, Trump 2016 Campaign

 "The president did nothing wrong," Sanders said in a Friday morning cable TV interview.
 "There was no collusion."

-And the president himself has frequently asserted via Twitter in the past two years that there was "NO COLLUSION!" between his 2016 campaign and any Russian election interference effort and called suggestions otherwise a "hoax."
+And the president himself has frequently asserted via Twitter in the past two years that there was "NO COLLUSION!" between his 2016 campaign and any Russian election interference effort and called suggestions to the otherwise a "hoax."
 Trump has also frequently referred to the Mueller investigation as a "witch hunt."

 The Stone indictment raises as many questions as it answers.
 Although the account it gives clarifies a few key points about the events of 2016, there are also important things that it doesn't say.